Skip to main content

 • Reliable Service, Reliable Results: Water heater issues can be stressful.
 Let us handle the problem so you can relax and enjoy reliable hot water again!

 Remember, unusual noises from your water heater are often a sign that something needs attention.
 While DIY flushing can sometimes fix sediment-related crackling or popping, other issues may require professional diagnosis and repair.
 Don’t let those noises linger!
 Ignoring them can lead to decreased efficiency, bigger problems, and even premature failure of your water heater.
-Whether you attempt a DIY fix first or choose to call the experts at HomeX Plumbing right away, taking action is the best way to protect your investment and ensure reliable hot water for your home.
+Whether you attempt a DIY fix first or choose to call the experts at Kahuna Comfort Plumbing, Heating, & Air right away, taking action is the best way to protect your investment and ensure reliable hot water for your home.

 How Do You Unclog a Drain?